MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_01_RBAC.md

 In this task, you will create a user account for Isabel Garcia by using PowerShell.

-1. Open the Cloud Shell by clicking the first icon in the top right of the Azure Portal.
-If prompted, select **PowerShell** and **Create storage**.
+1. **Open the Cloud Shell** by clicking the **Cloud Shell icon** in the top-right corner of the Azure portal.

+2. **If prompted, set up Cloud Shell by creating a storage account**.
+This is required **only the first time** you launch Cloud Shell.

-2. Ensure **PowerShell** is selected in the drop-down menu in the upper-left corner of the Cloud Shell pane.
+3. In the Cloud Shell pane, **ensure PowerShell is selected** from the drop-down menu in the upper-left corner.

    >**Note**: To paste copied text into the Cloud Shell, right-click within the pane window and select **Paste**.
 Alternatively, you can use the **Shift+Insert** key combination.

-3. In the PowerShell session within the Cloud Shell pane, run the following to create a password profile object:
+4. In the PowerShell session within the Cloud Shell pane, run the following to create a password profile object:

     ```powershell
     $passwordProfile = New-Object -TypeName Microsoft.Open.AzureAD.Model.PasswordProfile
     ```

-4. In the PowerShell session within the Cloud Shell pane, run the following to set the value of the password within the profile object:
+5. In the PowerShell session within the Cloud Shell pane, run the following to set the value of the password within the profile object:
     ```powershell
     $passwordProfile.Password = "Pa55w.rd1234"
     ```

-5. In the PowerShell session within the Cloud Shell pane, run the following to connect to Microsoft Entra ID:
+6. In the PowerShell session within the Cloud Shell pane, run the following to connect to Microsoft Entra ID:

     ```powershell
     Connect-AzureAD
     ```

-6. In the PowerShell session within the Cloud Shell pane, run the following to identify the name of your Microsoft Entra tenant:
+7. In the PowerShell session within the Cloud Shell pane, run the following to identify the name of your Microsoft Entra tenant:

     ```powershell
     $domainName = ((Get-AzureAdTenantDetail).VerifiedDomains)[0].Name
     ```

-7. In the PowerShell session within the Cloud Shell pane, run the following to create a user account for Isabel Garcia:
+8. In the PowerShell session within the Cloud Shell pane, run the following to create a user account for Isabel Garcia:

     ```powershell
     New-AzureADUser -DisplayName 'Isabel Garcia' -PasswordProfile $passwordProfile -UserPrincipalName "Isabel@$domainName" -AccountEnabled $true -MailNickName 'Isabel'
     ```

-8. In the PowerShell session within the Cloud Shell pane, run the following to list Microsoft Entra ID users (the accounts of Joseph and Isabel should appear on the listed):
+9. In the PowerShell session within the Cloud Shell pane, run the following to list Microsoft Entra ID users (the accounts of Joseph and Isabel should appear on the listed):

     ```powershell
     Get-AzureADUser -All $true | Where-Object {$_.UserPrincipalName -like "*43846135@LOD*"}